hermy991/spinosaurus/README.md

 - adding tinyint in spitype
 - allow entity object in insert example: `await conn?.insert(FileStore).values(<any> filesStores).execute();`
 - use IndexDb, very in the future
+- use a structure equals to indexDB to store entities